Hotel Booking Tips for Long-Term Travel

 13. Consider Splitting Your Stay

-Here's why it might be a good idea:
+Here's why it might be a good idea.

-Avoid the Same Old Thing: Staying in one place for too long can get boring.
+Avoid the Same Old Thing: Staying in one place too long can get boring.
 Switching hotels keeps things fresh and exciting.
-It’s like a mini-vacation within your vacation!
+It's like a mini-vacation within your vacation!

 14. Don’t Forget Hidden Costs